guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 >```
 >Terraform cloud authenticates the user through a token based authentication

-Enhanced backends can both store state and performs operations, there are only two enhanced backend: local and remote.
-The remote backends stores Terraform state and may be used to run operations in Terraform Cloud.
+<span style="color: #d65d0e">Enhanced backends</span> can both store state and performs operations, there are only two enhanced backend: local and remote. <strong style="color: #b16286">The remote backends stores Terraform state and may be used to run operations in Terraform Cloud</strong>.
 Remote plan and applies use variables values from the associated Terraform Cloud workspace.

 >[!example] Enhanced backend - remote
 >```hcl